microsoft/TypeScript-Website/packages/documentation/copy/en/reference/ESM Support for Node.md

 }
 ```

-There's a lot to this feature, [which you can read more about on the Node.js documentation](https://nodejs.org/api/packages.html).
+There's a lot to this feature, [which you can read more about in the Node.js documentation](https://nodejs.org/api/packages.html).
 Here we'll try to focus on how TypeScript supports it.

 With TypeScript's original Node support, it would look for a `"main"` field, and then look for declaration files that corresponded to that entry.